Brandon Banks

-Brandon Desean Banks (born December 21, 1987) is an American Canadian football wide receiver and return specialist who is currently a free agent.
-He was most recently a member of the Toronto Argonauts of the Canadian Football League (CFL).
+Brandon DeSean Banks (born December 21, 1987) is an American former professional football wide receiver and return specialist.
 He was signed by the Washington Redskins of the National Football League (NFL) as an undrafted free agent in 2010.
-He played college football at Bakersfield College and Kansas State.
-Originally coming into the NFL at 149 pounds, Banks was the lightest active player in the league.
-Banks is also currently the lightest player in the CFL at 150 pounds.
+He also played in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and Toronto Argonauts.
+He played college football at Bakersfield College and for the Kansas State Wildcats.
+Banks was the lightest active player in the NFL and CFL when he played at 150 pounds.

-Early years
+Early life

 Banks was a four-year starter and two-time all-conference selection at Garner Magnet High School in Garner, North Carolina.
 He led the Trojans to three consecutive conferences championships and a 33–5 record over his final three seasons.
 In 2017, he was inducted into the school Hall of Fame.

 Track and field

 Banks was named to the 2006 USA Today All-USA high school track and field team after posting a 10.42 in the 100-meter and a 21.44 in the 200-meter.